Teachers at the school expect my child to do his or her best.

 - Modelling and scaffolding learning through play and projects

-- Using a variety of teaching practices to enhance learning E.g. whole groups, small groups, working in pairs, learning rotations, Daily 5
+- Using a variety of teaching practices to enhance learning E.g. whole groups, small groups, working in pairs, learning rotations, Play workshop and Readers Workshop

 - Providing children the opportunity to regularly come together to actively discuss and reflect on their learning